Rentlau/FC-WorkFeature/README.md

 ### Requirements
 Freecad >= v0.15
 Numpy is a required dependency (numpy >= v1.14.3).
-The development of the macro is still currently done with Python2.7 (so this addon is not py3 compatible (yet) and may not work well in FreeCAD >= v0.18).
+The development of the macro is still currently done with Python2.7 but now compatible with Python3 (so this addon is py3 compatible (yet) and was tested on FreeCAD >= v0.18 :FreeCAD_0.18.15671_Conda_Py3Qt5_glibc2.12-x86_64.AppImage).

 Please "[Open an issue](https://github.com/Rentlau/WorkFeature/issues)", if you detect any problem.

 ### Abstract